flash6083/Expense_tracker_flutter/README.md

 ## Acknowledgments

--This app was developed using Flutter, an open-source UI software development toolkit created by Google.
+- This app was developed using Flutter, an open-source UI software development toolkit created by Google.

--Special thanks to the Flutter community for their continuous support and contributions.
+- Special thanks to the Flutter community for their continuous support and contributions.